 QA Considerations with Fast-Mode

-Taplytics’ expectation for running experiments in Fast-Mode is that an experiment is started, maintained without editing until statistical significance has been reached and then a winning variation will be set and/or the experiment will be archived.
-Any changes to distribution, variables, or more during the course of an experiment will negatively affect the data that is being tracked, as such we do not suggest edits be made while an experiment is running.
-Instead, if an experiment needs to be modified for any reason it should be recreated and started fresh to keep the data clean.
+Taplytics’ expectation for running experiments in Fast-Mode is that an experiment is started, maintained without editing until statistical significance has been reached, and a winning variation is set and/or the experiment is then archived.
+Any changes to distribution, variables, or more during the course of an experiment will negatively affect the data that is being tracked.
+As such, we do not suggest edits be made while an experiment is running.
+Instead, if an experiment needs to be modified for any reason, it should be recreated and started fresh to keep the data clean.

-Without Fast-Mode you have a number of different tools available to you for QA purposes.
-The first of which is our Variation Switcher that can be found in User Insights.
-At the top of a User Profile page you’ll have an available list of Draft and Active experiments which you can force devices into or out of as desired.
-Once you have set up your desired configuration all you have to do is refresh the browser and the config will be delivered.
+Without Fast-Mode, you have a number of different tools available to you for QA purposes.
+The first of which is our Variation Switcher which can be found in User Insights.
+At the top of a User Profile page, you’ll have an available list of Draft and Active experiments which you can force devices into or out of as desired.
+Once you have set up your desired configuration, all you have to do is refresh the browser and the config will be delivered.
 This tool relies on server delivery of experiments so it is not available with Fast-Mode.

 QA Best Practices